Nutrition (NTRN)

 NTRN 451.
 Food Service Systems Management.
 3 Units.

-The application of organizational theory and skills in the preparation and service of quantity food.
-Laboratory experience in professional food services are included.
-Graduate students will analyze one aspect of food service management in depth.
-Offered as NTRN 351 and NTRN 451.
+The application of organizational and management theory and skills in the preparation and service of quantity food, including principles of foodservice math.
+Graduate students will analyze one aspect of food service management policy in depth.
+This course will count for Social Sciences & Management breadth for students under the Unified General Education Requirements; it will NOT count as STEM & Nursing breadth Offered as NTRN 351 and NTRN 451.
 Prereq: Nutrition major.

 NTRN 452.
 Nutritional Biochemistry and Metabolism.
 3 Units.